Does Medicare Cover Cataract Surgery in 2021?March 30, 2020

-There are currently more than 24.4 million cases of cataracts in the United States.
+Surgeons perform more than 3.8 million cataract procedures every year in the United States.
 As you age, your risk of developing cataracts increases.
 Approximately half of all Americans will develop cataracts by age 75.
-Before health coverage, cataract surgery can cost $3,600 to $6,000 per eye.
-Fortunately, Medicare can help cover these costs.

 How Much Does Medicare Pay for Cataract Surgery?